 Mobility, and the increasing technological functionality of mobile devices, continues to be a strong driver of semiconductor industry spending.
-During the first six months of fiscal 2016, memory manufacturers invested in technology upgrades and additional capacity while foundry customers invested to meet demand for advanced mobile chips.
-For the remainder of the year, Applied anticipates 3D NAND and advanced foundry and logic node spending will drive our semiconductor business.
+During the first nine months of fiscal 2016, memory manufacturers invested in technology upgrades and additional capacity, both of which were driven in part by the transition from planar NAND to 3D NAND.
+Foundry customers also invested in technology upgrades and new capacity to meet demand for advanced mobile chips.
+For the remainder of the year, Applied anticipates advanced foundry and 3D NAND spending will drive our semiconductor business.
 Mobility investments, including increasing investments in new technology, represents a significant driver of display industry spending, which has resulted in higher manufacturing capacity expansion for mobile applications.
-As a result, new orders for display equipment increased in the second quarter of fiscal 2016 compared to the prior quarter and the same period in the prior year, and Applied expects strong demand for mobile display manufacturing equipment for the remainder of fiscal 2016.
+As a result, new orders for display equipment increased in the first nine months of fiscal 2016 compared to the same period in the prior year.
+Applied expects strong investments in mobile display manufacturing equipment for the remainder of fiscal 2016.
 Demand for larger LCD TVs is also a factor for display industry investments, although demand for TV manufacturing equipment remains susceptible to highly cyclical conditions.
-Investment in solar equipment remained low due to ongoing excess manufacturing capacity in the industry.